hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

 Use the Clustered JMX interface to integrate Hazelcast Management Center with *New Relic*.
 To perform this integration, attach New Relic Java agent and provide an extension file that describes which metrics will be sent to New Relic.

-Please see [Custom JMX instrumentation by YAML](http://docs.newrelic.com/docs/java/custom-jmx-instrumentation-by-yml) on the New Relic webpage.
+Please see <a href="http://docs.newrelic.com/docs/java/custom-jmx-instrumentation-by-yml" target="_blank">Custom JMX instrumentation by YAML</a> on the New Relic webpage.

 Below is an example Map monitoring `.yml` file for New Relic.